pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 The solver wrapper consists of 3 files (with X the Fluent version, e.g. "v2023R1"):

 -   *`X.py`*: defines the `SolverWrapperFluentX` class,
--   *`X.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
+-   *`fluent.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
 -   *`fluent.c`*: Fluent UDF file that implements additional functionality used in Fluent, written in C.

 ### The `initialize` method